 \subsection{Machine-learning interaction potential using the PLIP approach}

 As in most MLIP approaches, the total potential energy $E$ is decomposed as the sum of independent atomic energies $E_i$: $E = \sum^{N}_{i=0} E_i$, where $N$ corresponds to the number of atoms of the considered configuration.
-Then, a linear model consists in approximating $E_i$ as a linear combination of descriptors $X_n^i$: $E_i = \sum_{n} \omega_n X_n^i$ where $\omega_n$ are the linear coefficients that must be determined.
-More specifically, our PLIP model employs three types of descriptors which explicitly follow a many-body order expansion:
+Then, we employ a linear model which consists in approximating $E_i$ as a linear combination of descriptors $X_n^i$: $E_i = \sum_{n} \omega_n X_n^i$ where $\omega_n$ are the linear coefficients that must be determined.
+More specifically, the PLIP model is made of three types of descriptors which explicitly follow a many-body order expansion:

-where $R_{ij}$ is the distance between atoms $i$ and $j$, $\theta_{ijk}$ is the angle centered around the atom $i$, and $l$ and $m$ are two positive integers. $f_c(R_{ij})$ is the same cut-off function as in the seminal work of Behler and Parinello~\cite{Behler2007Apr}, namely $f_c(R_{ij}) = 0.5 \left(1 + cos(\pi(R_{ij}/R_{cut}))\right)$, where the cut-off distance $R_{cut}$ is set at 6~\AA.
+where $R_{ij}$ is the distance between atoms $i$ and $j$, $\theta_{ijk}$ is the angle centered around the atom $i$, and $l$ and $m$ are two positive integers. $f_c(R_{ij})$ is the same cut-off function as in the seminal work of Behler and Parinello~\cite{Behler2007Apr}, namely $f_c(R_{ij}) = \frac{1}{2} \left(1 + cos(\pi(R_{ij}/R_{cut}))\right)$, where the cut-off distance $R_{cut}$ is set at 6~\AA.
 The shift function is chosen in the from: $f_s(u) = 6u^5 -15u^4 + 10u^3$, where $u = (R_{ij} - r_1)/(r_2 - r_1)$, and $r_1$ (resp. $r_2$) is defined as 95~\% (resp.
 105~\%) of a short distance equal to $1.1$\,\AA.
 Regarding the basis functions $f_n(R_{ij})$, we previously demonstrated the advantage of coupling different classical functions at the same time~\cite{Benoit2020Dec}.
 Yet, in this particular study on zinc oxide where numerical efficiency is crucial, we work only with Gaussian functions for which the width and the central positions are respectively listed as follows: [0.5, 1.0, 1.5] and [0.5, 1.0, 1.5 ...
 5.5, 6.0].
-In addition, we vary the integers $l$ and $m$ respectively from $0$ to $5$\,\AA$^{-1}$, and from $4$ to $7$\,\AA.
+In addition, we vary the integers $l$ and $m$ respectively from $0$ to $5$, and from $4$ to $7$.
 Altogether, when taking into account the binary nature of the zinc oxide system, our model is made of $1981$ available descriptors.

 In order to match the first-principle database, the model is fitted using the LassoLars approach which allows for a well-informed selection of the most preponderant descriptors and a reduction in the complexity of the obtained potential~\cite{Benoit2020Dec,Zeni2021Jun}.
-In this study, we built three PLIPs using for each approximately $150$ descriptors selected among an order of magnitude more descriptors.
+In this study, each of the PLIP models selects approximately $150$ descriptors among an order of magnitude more that are available.